Matroid: Sums and unions

 Let M be a matroid with an underlying set of elements E, and let N be another matroid on an underlying set F.

 The direct sum of matroids M and N is the matroid whose underlying set is the disjoint union of E and F, and whose independent sets are the disjoint unions of an independent set of M with an independent set of N.

 The union of M and N is the matroid whose underlying set is the union (not the disjoint union) of E and F, and whose independent sets are those subsets that are the union of an independent set in M and one in N. Usually the term "union" is applied when E = F, but that assumption is not essential.
 If E and F are disjoint, the union is the direct sum.

-Additional terminology
+Additional terms

 Let M be a matroid with an underlying set of elements E.